bruneaug/DShield-SIEM/README.md

 $ sudo docker start fleet-server<br>
 $ sudo docker exec -ti fleet-server bash<br>
 $ ./elastic-agent status (check it is running)<br>
+$ ./elastic-agent restart (if it doesn't appear to be running, force a restart, and recheck the status)<br>

 This is an example of what need to be copied to the fleet server.
 Ensure the fleet server es is: https://es01:9200<br>
 Add the bold section after port=8220 because are certificates are self-generated.
 This will ensure the agent takes the update.<br>